 Morris James represents clients in high-value, high-stakes litigation.
 We work multi-faceted cases from start to finish against top-tier adversaries with strict focus on achieving our client's business and litigation objectives.
 We use technology to control costs and manage mega-document cases to develop case management plans that are both effective and efficient.

 Our experience is vast, ranging from securities fraud, unfair competition, unfair trade practices, misappropriation of trade secrets, trade defamation, tortious interference with business relationships, fraudulent conveyance, intentional and negligent misrepresentation, and contract-related fraud.

 Our attorneys frequently litigate significant cases in all of the Delaware state and federal courts, including the Delaware Supreme Court, Delaware Court of Chancery, Delaware Superior Court, and the U.S. District Court for the District of Delaware.

 The Morris James business torts team is among the most well-respected in Delaware.
 Our attorneys are recognized by Chambers USA and are listed in Benchmark Litigation, Best Lawyers®, and Delaware Super Lawyers® for their business litigation skills.

-Morris James is also highly regarded among the Delaware bench, as evidenced by the long list of former judges and chancellors who joined the firm, including our current partners former Vice Chancellor John Noble and former Delaware Superior Court Judge Charles Toliver.
+Morris James is also highly regarded among the Delaware bench, as evidenced by the long list of former Judges and Chancellors who joined the firm, including our current partner former Vice Chancellor John Noble.

 The Morris James litigation style is comforting to clients and deeply grounded in facts and court precedent, not hyperbole.
 We develop trusting, loyal relationships with clients and co-counsel to formulate and execute cohesive litigation strategy.
 Both clients and competitors respect our reasoned, accurate and focused guidance and counsel.